railsgirls/guides.railsgirls.com/_pages/github.md

 Password: <paste in your personal access token>
 {% endhighlight %}

-You will need your PAT every time you want to push your code, or you can save the PAT in your computer.
+You may need your PAT every time you want to push your code, or you can save the PAT on your computer.
 This process varies per operating system, so your coach can help you with this process if you plan to keep pushing your code to GitHub.

 {% coach %}
 Please help with caching the PAT, if the participants wants to.
-Find the latest guide for their operating system, or check out a guide like [this](https://mgimond.github.io/Colby-summer-git-workshop-2021/authenticating-with-github.html#saving-tokens-in-windows)
+Find the latest guide for their operating system, or check out this guide for [storing the PAT on different Operating Systems](https://mgimond.github.io/Colby-summer-git-workshop-2021/authenticating-with-github.html#saving-tokens-in-windows).
 {% endcoach %}

 Congratulations your app is on GitHub!
 Refresh the page in the Browser and you should see a bunch of files there now.